 Advancing Media Literacy in Developing Countries

 At a time when communities around the world increasingly turn to digital sources for information, online and social media systems play a critical role in affecting attitudes and behavior.
 The problem is that social media channels are being manipulated by malicious groups to spread misinformation in low and middle income countries (LMIC) to exacerbate social divides and influence citizen involvement in democratic processes.
 The threat posed by disinformation spread through social media networks is accelerating at a global scale, with tech companies, regulators, and the general public all struggling to understand how social media is reshaping democratic processes.
 This phenomenon is especially problematic in that ordinary citizens may both consume and propagate (mis)information through their everyday online activities, affecting large segments of a population with falsehoods that are then implicitly endorsed by a seemingly qualified source.
 This is especially worrisome for new digital arrivals who have limited experience with information flows in social media networks, and is also particularly concerning in the midst of a young democracy such as Indonesia where democratic institutions are relatively new.
 Given our findings in 2019, we believe there is significant risk of expansive disinformation campaigns surrounding the 2024 Elections.

-This two-year project is being led by Tim Weninger, Associate Professor within Notre Dame’s Department of Computer Science and Engineering, alongside the Pulte Institute.
+This five-year extended project was led by Tim Weninger, Associate Professor within Notre Dame’s Department of Computer Science and Engineering, alongside the Pulte Institute.
 The project consortium also consists of IREX, Moonshot CVE, and Geopoll.